-The ETV Program (See Section 13.13 for additional information) assists eligible foster care and adopted youth with post-secondary education and training expenses.
+The ETV Program (See Section 13.11 for additional information) assists eligible youth (as defined in 13.11.2) with post-secondary education and training expenses.
 It is designed to help youth aging out of foster care with the education, training, and services needed for employment and self-sufficiency.
 Funding for the program is supplied in the form of vouchers.
-These can be applied toward, but not limited to, colleges, universities, community colleges, and one-year training institutions.
+These can be applied toward, but not limited to, colleges, universities, community colleges, and other vocational training institutions.
 Youth are encouraged to visit the Free Application for Federal Student Aid (FAFSA) website and utilize the FAFSA Tips for completing the application.